• favoritesAdd to favorites

 Rehabilitation and recovery

-The man is short of breath The duration of the patient's stay in the hospital is determined individually and depends on the clinical picture, the presence of complications and the characteristics of the surgical intervention.
+The duration of the patient's stay in the hospital is determined individually and depends on the clinical picture, the presence of complications and the characteristics of the surgical intervention.
 On average, it does not exceed ten days.
 In the first week after discharge, patients can return to work, but heavy lifting and physical overexertion should be avoided.

 Ultimately, the result of coronary artery bypass grafting is: